Royal University of Bhutan: Colleges

 The university maintains a connection with other universities which include the University of New Brunswick in Canada, Naropa University and the School for International Training in the United States, the University of Salzburg in Austria, and the University of Delhi in India, in the areas of research, student exchange and internship programs for students and faculty.

-HM Jigme Khesar Namgyel Wangchuck, the Fifth King of Bhutan, is the chancellor.
-Dasho Nedip Dorji, an Oxford graduate, is the current vice chancellor and handles the day-to-day administration of the university system.
+Jigme Khesar Namgyel Wangchuck, the fifth king of Bhutan, is the chancellor.
+His Majesty The King appointed Chewang Rinzin as the Vice Chancellor of the Royal University of Bhutan on 20 December 2024.

 The Centre for Bhutan Studies (CBS) in Thimphu, originally slated to become a member institution of the university, has retained its autonomous status.